g33kme/adapay/README.md

 * Create a second wallet directly in Deadalus Wallet and send some payments to some address in your created ADAPay wallet to test your setup.

+* Create a database table for your created invoices for your users, so you can flag your invoices as "paid".
+Also if you have connected all of your database entries to one of your user's you can easily show them a list of invoices that are paid, waiting or expired.

 * You can use a Javascript setInterval function with an ajax request that check ADAPAY::verifyPayment(); Keep in mind that you should flag your created invoice with status "paid" in a database and only use ADAPAY::verifyPayment(); if you did not yet flag the entry as "paid".
 ```javascript
 <script>